LearnersGuild/guide/Phases/Interviews/README.md

----

 ### How to request a Phase Interview

 \[INSERT FINAL PROCESS HERE\]

 #### How to submit your coding challenge

+\[INSERT FINAL PROCESS HERE\]

 ### Getting Support

-The kind of support SEPs offer as you are working on the interview challenge is limited to clarifying questions about the goal or its specs, or may need help debugging strange environment or git issues.
+The kind of support SEPs provide while you're working on the Phase Interview is limited to clarifying questions about the goal, its specs, or debugging strange environment or git issues.

-They should not expect, however, the same level of in-depth support that would ordinarily be available on non-interview projects.
-For example, it is unlikely that a SEP will "pair program" with them or do any kind of "cognitive apprenticeship".
+You should not expect the same level of in-depth support that would ordinarily be available on non-interview projects.
+For example, it is unlikely that a SEP will "pair program" with you or do any kind of "cognitive apprenticeship."
 In most cases, the SEP will not even touch the learner's keyboard.

 ###